$3m wanted for campaign to stop Maori child abuse

 It will make a submission to a Maori Affairs Select Committee inquiry in Auckland on Wednesday.

 Figures from the Ministry of Social Development show that Maori children are more likely than non-Maori children to be abused or neglected.

 Some 800 community workers have been trained to use Ririki's parenting model in their work with whanau.

-Next story in National: Severe flu season tipped this year
+Next story in New Zealand: Severe flu season tipped this year

 Copyright © 2012, Radio New Zealand